AJJ (band): History

 In 2016, the band officially changed their name from "Andrew Jackson Jihad" to AJJ (a moniker that many of their fans had been using to refer to them for several years).
 In a statement on the band's website, Bonnette wrote "1.)
 We are not Muslims, and as such, it is disrespectful and irresponsible for us to use the word jihad in our band's name.
 2.)
 We no longer wish to be a living reminder of the president Andrew Jackson.
 Interesting historical figure as he was, he was an odious person and our fascination with him has grown stale."

 On June 28, 2016, AJJ announced their 6th studio album, The Bible 2, along with a tracklist and pre-order bundles.
 The band also released a music video for the album's lead single, "Goodbye, Oh Goodbye."
 The clip is a style parody of the viral video approach to music videos made by the band OK Go.
-On 1 August 2016, the music video for "Junkie Church" was released.
+On August 1, 2016, the music video for "Junkie Church" was released.

 In 2017, the band released an EP on Lauren Records of new material entitled Back in the Jazz Coffin, consisting of acoustic songs.
 They also released Decade of Regression, a live album as a Record Store Day exclusive.

 In August 2017, after Chris Clavin of Plan-It-X Records was "accused of and acknowledged a pattern of sexual abuse", AJJ took their music off of the label and re-released it themselves.

 On October 30, 2019, AJJ announced a new studio album titled Good Luck Everybody.
 This announcement coincided with the release of "A Poem", the lead single from the album.
 After three more singles and two music videos, for "Mega Guillotine 2020" and "Loudmouth", Good Luck Everybody was released on January 17, 2020.
 Unlike previous releases, Good Luck Everybody is self-published under a newly formed label entitled "AJJ unlimited LTD".
 Later that year, following the release of the album, the band shared a cover of Silver Jews' "Candy Jail" for the Songs That Saved My Life initiative as well as a stand-alone single "Horsehair Vase" – backed with a cover of "You, Swan, Go On" by Mount Eerie.
 This structure followed for the band's next standalone single in 2021, "I Wanna Be Your Dog 2" – which was backed with a cover of Guided by Voices' "Motor Away".

 In December 2022, the band shared a new song titled "The Baby Panda", which features backing vocals from Laura Stevenson.
 The following month, the band would announce their eighth studio album Disposable Everything – along with the release of its title track and another new song, "Dissonance" – as well as their signing to Hopeless Records.
-The album, which is set for release in May 2023, will also feature "I Wanna Be Your Dog 2" and "The Baby Panda".
-It is their first to include Jeff Rosenstock drummer Kevin Higuchi as a full-time member of the band, having been inducted officially the year prior.
+The album, released in May 2023, also featured "I Wanna Be Your Dog 2" and "The Baby Panda".
+It was their first album to include drummer Kevin Higuchi as a full-time member of the band, having been inducted officially the year prior.